Welcome to Unique Learning System

 - Launch iDoc lesson plans.
 Use Lesson Plans to prepare for class and view the standards addressed throughout the lesson.

 - Launch an activity for preparation or presentation purposes or as group work.
 The lessons plans indicate which activities should be presented as a group or as individual practice.

-For independent Student access use Student View.
-The schedule and materials you set through Teacher Dashboard will automatically sync to Student View in the order that the student should complete each activity for that day.
+For independent unique learners access use Student View.
+The schedule and materials you set through Teacher Dashboard will automatically sync to Student View in the order that the unique learner should complete each activity for that day.
 Plus, student daily performance will be tracked through student view!